mwaidele/python_lecture_KIS2020/setup.md

 - Anaconda will ask you to install PyCharm, which is another IDE that we will not use.
 Click Continue to skip
 - If the installation was successful, click Close
 - Verify your installation by doing the following:
-    - Hit Cmd+Space, type "Anaconda Prompt" and and start the program
+    - Hit Cmd+Space, type either "Anaconda Prompt" or "Anaconda Navigator" and start the program
     - This will open a Terminal in a new window.
 Enter `conda list`
     - Enter `python`, wait until it is loaded and enter `quit()`
     - Type `jupyter notebook`, this will open a new tab in your browser, click quit in the upper right and close the tab